-Love the Oceans is a non-profit marine conservation organisation working in Guinjata Bay, Mozambique since 2014.
-Guinjata Bay, whilst home to a huge host of marine life, has never been studied in-depth for any prolonged amount of time.
+Love the Oceans is a non-profit marine conservation organisation working in Jangamo Bay, Mozambique since 2014.
+Jangamo Bay, whilst home to a huge host of marine life, has never been studied in-depth for any prolonged amount of time.
 Love The Oceans is working to protect and study the diverse marine life found here, including many species of sharks, rays and the famous humpback whales.
 We use research, education and diving to drive action towards a more sustainable future.
 Our ultimate goal is to establish a Marine Protected Area for the Inhambane Province in Mozambique, achieving higher biodiversity whilst protecting endangered species.

 We have developed a cutting edge, ethical volunteer program that gives individuals the chance to get hands-on conservation experience, working alongside our marine biologists doing research, community work and diving in Mozambique.
 Whether you are an early career scientist, need a break from your desk job, a gap year student or just passionate about marine conservation, volunteering with Love The Oceans will be a life-changing experience.